Trump to meet Netanyahu as ending Israel’s Gaza war reaches pressure point

 Netanyahu, for his part, told Fox News that Israel is working with Washington to “make [the plan] a go”.

-The 21-point “day after” war plan was first presented to Arab and Muslim leaders on the sidelines of the United Nations General Assembly meetings in New York earlier last week.
+The 21-point “day after” war plan was first presented to Arab and Muslim leaders on the sidelines of the United Nations General Assembly (UNGA) meetings in New York last week.

-According to numerous Israeli and Western reports, it says Hamas must release all 48 remaining captives in Gaza, about 20 of whom are believed to be alive, within two days.
+According to numerous Israeli and Western reports, the plan says Hamas must release all 48 remaining captives in Gaza, about 20 of whom are believed to be alive, within two days.

 Hamas fighters will allegedly be allowed to leave Gaza or offered amnesty if they renounce resistance.
 Significant humanitarian aid will be allowed into the famine-stricken enclave, some Palestinian prisoners will be released from Israeli military jails, and Israeli forces will gradually withdraw.

-The Palestinian group confirmed in a statement on Sunday that it has received no new proposal from mediators Egypt and Qatar – both of whom have reportedly received the Trump proposal.
+The Palestinian group said in a statement on Sunday that it had received no new proposal from mediators Egypt and Qatar, both of whom have reportedly received the Trump proposal.

-But Hamas said it will consider a new offer to end the war, as its armed wing warned that contact has been lost with teams holding two Israeli captives in Gaza City amid an expanding Israeli ground invasion and aerial bombardment, that is killing dozens of Palestinian civilians daily, and destruction of the area.
+But Hamas said it would consider a new offer to end the war, as its armed wing, the Qassam Brigades, warned that contact was lost with teams holding two Israeli captives in Gaza City amid an expanding Israeli ground invasion and aerial bombardment, which is killing dozens of Palestinian civilians daily and destroying the area further.

 Netanyahu’s balancing act

-The Israeli prime minister appears to be embracing the plan even though – if implemented as presented – it goes against some of Israel’s far-right government’s core positions.
+The Israeli prime minister appears to be embracing the plan even though – if implemented as presented – it goes against some of his far-right government’s core positions.

-Most notably, the vision claims to leave the door open for a future Palestinian state, something top Israeli leaders have vowed they will never allow.
+Most notably, the vision claims to leave the door open for a future Palestinian state, something top Israeli leaders have said they would never allow.

-The plan underscores it does not want to forcibly expel Palestinians from Gaza, and that they will have a right of return if they choose to leave after two years of genocidal war has left most of the enclave in ruins.
+The plan underscores that it does not want to forcibly expel Palestinians from Gaza, and that they will have a right of return if they choose to leave after two years of genocidal war has left most of the enclave in ruins.

-That is while Netanyahu’s top ministers and coalition partners, including Finance Minister Bezalel Smotrich and Itamar Ben-Gvir, have fervently pushed for destroying what is left of Gaza and “encouraging voluntary migration” without return.
+That is, while Netanyahu’s top ministers and coalition partners, including Finance Minister Bezalel Smotrich and National Security Minister Itamar Ben-Gvir, have fervently pushed for destroying what is left of Gaza and “encouraging voluntary migration” without return.

 They want to cut off all food, water and medicine as Israel did for months, starting March 18 when it torpedoed a previous ceasefire with Hamas, leading to famine and mass starvation.
 And they want to rebuild illegal Israeli settlements inside Gaza after seizing and militarily controlling the area while annexing the occupied West Bank.

-The two far-right hardliners, who live in illegal settlements, along with other ministers and leaders of violent settler organisations, and have been sanctioned by several western governments, have already blasted the plan by Trump, whom they have repeatedly praised as Israel’s biggest-ever ally in the White House.
+The two far-right hardliners, who live in illegal settlements, along with other ministers and leaders of violent settler organisations, and have been sanctioned by several Western governments, have already blasted the plan by Trump, whom they have repeatedly praised as Israel’s biggest-ever ally in the White House.

 They believe Netanyahu has no mandate to accept such a deal without eliminating Hamas, which was set as a key goal of the war in October 2023.

-But Netanyahu, may be squeezed by Trump, who he will want to appease after the White House’s unconditional support and diplomatic cover.
+But Netanyahu may be squeezed by Trump, whom he will want to appease after the White House’s unconditional support and diplomatic cover.

-In the Israeli Knesset, Netanyahu’s coalition, led by his party Likud with 32 seats, is already on the precipice as it is running a minority government which holds 60 out of 120 seats.
+In the Israeli Knesset, Netanyahu’s coalition, led by his Likud party with 32 seats, is already on the precipice as it is running a minority government, which holds 60 out of 120 seats.

 Two major ultra-Orthodox parties put Netanyahu in a tight spot when one quit the government and the other left the coalition in mid-July over failure to guarantee future exemption from military conscription for religious students amid the war.